JFernandez1995/pythonDrumMachine/README.md

 This is a virtual drum machine using the 'playsound' and 'tkinter' libraries

 Requirments:
-1. please first install the 'playsound' library
+1. please first install the 'simpleaudio' library using pip

 To Run:
 python drumMachine.py